Early research on atomic nuclei yielded a wave of discoveries.

 So much of the work of nuclear physicists focuses on atomic nuclei because they create mass and structure.
 Planets, stars, moons – even people – cannot exist without atomic nuclei.
 Understanding the nucleus of the atom helps us better understand the world and the worlds around us.

-FIU physicists Werner Boeglin, Wim Cosyn, Lei Guo, Pete Markowitz, Rajamani Narayanan, Brian Raui, and Joerg Reinhold are among an international research team in a forefront of nuclear physics research at the Jefferson Lab.
+FIU physicists Werner Boeglin, Wim Cosyn, Lei Guo, Pete Markowitz, Rajamani Narayanan, Brian Raui, and Joerg Reinhold are among an international research team in the forefront of nuclear physics research at the Jefferson Lab.

 Guo was among an international research team that published a 2018 study on the mechanics of atomic nuclei.
 Their findings made it likely for scientists to rethink the threshold at which a certain star morphs into a black hole.